jgujerry/python-virtual-environments/pipenv/README.md

 ```

 Please note that, after removing the virtual environment, the `Pipfile` and `Pipfile.lock` files would not
-be removed from your project directory.
-You need manually delete these files if need.
+be removed from your project directory, and you need manually delete these files if need.

 ## Different Python versions?